 - Store in an airtight container in the fridge until ready to use.

-- With great care and the help of a fine kitchen tongs, we extract the bone (without breaking the cherry).
+- With great care and the help of fine kitchen tongs, we extract the bone (without breaking the cherry).

 - Fill with the cold creamy lemon balm sorbet.